emericg/WatchFlower/docs/cgd1-ble-api.md

 ## Services, characteristics and handles

-The name advertised by the devices is `unknown`.
+The name advertised by the devices is `Qingping Alarm Clock`.

 TODO